 A further objective is to align investments to the Crop Trust's core mission to ensure the conservation and availability of crop diversity for food security worldwide.
-The Crop Trust's Responsible Investment Policy was approved by the Executive Board on 21 March 2018.
+The Crop Trust's Responsible Investment Policy was approved by the Executive Board on 21 March 2018 with a revised Statement of Investment Beliefs and Investment Policy Statement approved by the Executive Board on 30 October 2019.